-Goal: The goal of this BMP is to maintain and implement written procedures for achieving compliance on active construction sites through corrective action or enforcement action to the extent allowable under federal, state, or local law, regulation, ordinance, or other legal mechanisms.
+Goal: The goal of this BMP is to maintain and implement written procedures for requiring compliance on active construction sites through corrective action or enforcement action in accordance with the Virginia Erosion and Stormwater Management Program (VESMP) requirements.

 Responsible Party: The Town's Planning and Zoning Department in cooperation with the County's Department of Development Services.